sopha44/lif_daq_setup/README.md

 Multi-device data acquisition system for Measurement Computing DAQ boards with (WIP) real-time signal processing capabilities.

+Features to Add:
+-Signal processing similar to DASYLab (Simulink like, but will be slower through Python than C++) -Merge in LabJack usage

 ## Supported Hardware

 - **USB-1608GX-2AO**: 8 analog input channels